FeelProud/Gmod-Launcher/README.md

 # GMOD-Launcher

-GMOD-Launcher is a bash script that permit to quickly create a Garry's Mod server as a deamon on a UNIX dedicated server with basic options.
+GMOD-Launcher is a bash script that permit to quickly create a Garry's Mod server in a screen daemon on a UNIX dedicated server with basic options.

 ## Requirements